 Here are the reports in the newspapers for the period of mid-October to the end of November 1917, detailing the men from Keighley and District who took part in the battles at Passchendaele and nearby areas.
-The details in red indicate those who died during this period.
+The details in bold text indicate those who died during this period.

 Sergeant A. Royston, Notts and Derbyshire Regiment, 32, Florist Street, Keighley, has been wounded in the arm and cheek, and is in hospital at Bangor.

 Sergeant R. Gibson, Royal Field Artillery, 21, Frederick Street, Keighley, is in hospital at Huddersfield suffering from shrapnel wounds in the head.

 Corporal Clifford Nicholson, Grenadier Guards.
 South View, Braithwaite, died October 9.
 Tyne Cot memorial.

 Private A. Eastwood, West Riding Regiment, of 169, South Street, Keighley, is in hospital suffering from trench feet.

 Private J. D. Mitchell, West Riding Regiment, whose wife and family reside at 5, Sladen Street, Keighley, has been wounded, and is in hospital at Leith.
 Before enlistment he was employed as a gardener in Devonshire Park, Keighley.

 Private W. Tillotson, reported wounded and a prisoner in Germany.

 Private Herbert Briggs, Royal Berkshire Regiment, 41, Alkincote Street, Keighley.
 Has been wounded and gassed.